microbiome/course_2021_radboud/beta.md

----
-title: "Beta diversity"
-output:
-  html_document:
-    keep_md: true
----

 # Beta diversity

 This notebook shows how to analyse and visualize beta diversity.

 Beta diversity reflects the difference in microbial composition between two samples.
 Similar samples have a low beta diversity.

 Several different distance metrics are available.
 Some of the common choices include Bray-Curtis, Unifrac, Jaccard, and Aitchison index.
 Each of these dissimilarity measures emphasize different aspects of similarity.

 ## Examples of PCoA with different settings

 After estimating beta diversity we can vizualize sample similarity with dimension reduction techniques such as Principal Coordinate Analysis (PCoA).

 PCoA takes a dissimilarity matrix as input.
 The output is usually a 2 or 3-dimensional euclidean space.
 The idea is to project the data so that the distances between different samples are maximized.
 The projection is often non-linear and designed to reveal local or global structures in the data distribution.

 ### PCoA for ASV-level data with Bray-Curtis